 Chaucer's Fabliaux as Analogues

-Monograph - free ebook
+Monograph - free ebook - PDF

 The presence of so many fabliaux in Chaucer's Canterbury Tales is intriguing in its own right, given the fact that there are no real fabliaux in Middle English befor Chaucer.